AuraCat66/auracat-website/README.md

 # AuraCat's personal website

-This is the source code of my personal website, all open source.
+This is the source code of my personal website.

 You can find the website [here](https://auracat.deno.dev/).